snigdhap2301/Skin-Cancer-Prediction/README.md

 ## Accuracy

 Through model training and evaluation, we achieved an accuracy of 97.56% in predicting skin cancer.
-This high level of accuracy demonstrates the effectiveness of our predictive model in identifying potential instances of skin cancer.
+This high level of accuracy demonstrates our predictive model's effectiveness in identifying potential skin cancer instances.

 ## Contributors